Paul Boghossian

-Paul Artin Boghossian (/bəˈgoʊziən/; born 1957) is an American philosopher.
-He is Silver Professor of Philosophy at New York University, where he is chair of the department (having also held the position from 1994 to 2004).
+Paul Artin Boghossian (/bəˈgoʊziən/; born June 4, 1957) is an American philosopher.
+He is Silver Professor of Philosophy at New York University, where he chaired the department from 1994 to 2004.
 His research interests include epistemology, the philosophy of mind, and the philosophy of language.
 He is also director of the New York Institute of Philosophy and Distinguished Research Professor of Philosophy at the University of Birmingham.